How PK-12 schools are getting back-to-school ready amid mental health crisis

-Students are about to return to the classroom, many for their first full year of in-person learning since before the pandemic.
-Educational leaders aren’t just stocking their classrooms with supplies, they’re also increasing efforts to support student well-being amid a mental health crisis.
+Students are about to return to the classroom.
+Educational leaders aren’t just stocking their classrooms with supplies, they’re also increasing efforts to support student well-being given the surge in mental health issues.

-A recent survey reveals that 7 in 10 public schools have seen a rise in the number of children seeking mental health services.
-Most (76%) have said that faculty and staff members have concerns about depression, anxiety, and trauma in students since the start of the pandemic.
+A 2022 survey revealed that 7 in 10 public schools have seen a rise in the number of children seeking mental health services.
+Most (76%) have said that educators and staff have concerns about depression, anxiety, and trauma in students since the start of the pandemic.

-Kognito’s SEL solutions for PK-12 schools address student mental health using practice-based learning in a safe environment.
-Through role-play with virtual humans, educators and students can learn how to recognize warning signs, reach out to at-risk students, and connect them to the appropriate resources when needed.
+Kognito’s Mental Health & Well-being Suite addresses student mental health using practice-based learning in a safe environment.
+Through role-play with virtual humans, educators and students learn how to recognize warning signs, reach out to those experiencing emotional distress, and connect them to the appropriate resources when needed.

 Many of our solutions align with the recommendations provided by the US Surgeon General Advisory, particularly the following as outlined in the report: